 We’re a generation of internet users, with over 50 million people in the UK alone using smartphones across 2019.
-In fact, the ONS reported that among all adults, 84% use the internet ‘on the go’ and smartphones were the most common type of device used to access the internet throughout the whole of 2019.
+In fact, the ONS reported that among all adults, 84% use the internet ‘on the go,’ and smartphones were the most common type of device used to access the internet throughout the whole of 2019.

-It’s no surprise then that as a nation we’re conditioned to expect internet access everywhere we go, if not through our access to mobile 4G, but through public WiFi.
-After all, what is the point in ordering smashed avocado on toast, if you can’t update your Instagram story to tell everyone?
+It’s no surprise then that as a nation, we’re conditioned to expect internet access everywhere we go, if not through our access to mobile 4G, but through public WiFi.
+After all, what is the point in ordering smashed avocado on toast if you can’t update your Instagram story to tell everyone?

 Why should I offer Guest WiFi?

-So, if you’re a café owner, and you don’t offer your guest’s WiFi, not only could you be angering impatient millennials who want to refresh their Twitter, but you could be alienating a whole sector of cabin-fever stricken freelancers, ready to swap their four walls for a flat white.
+So, if you’re a café owner, and you don’t offer your guests WiFi, not only could you be angering impatient millennials who want to refresh their Twitter, but you could be alienating a whole sector of cabin-fever stricken freelancers, ready to swap their four walls for a flat white.

-There are plenty of working cafés that pride themselves on being a hotspot for flexi-workers, offering large workspaces, plugs and a reliable WiFi connection.
+There are plenty of cafés that pride themselves on being a hotspot for flexi-workers, offering large workspaces, plugs, and a reliable WiFi connection.
 But even if you’re more of a traditional café, you don’t want to lose custom by not offering guests access to basic WiFi and a plug socket.

 How to set up WiFi for your customers?

-Depending on your business budget and how quickly you need to get WiFi set up, there are a few different options to choose from, each of which come with their own pros and cons.
+Depending on your business budget and how quickly you need to get WiFi set up, there are a few different options to choose from, each of which comes with their own pros and cons.

 Let customers on your WiFi router

 At the most basic level, business owners can, at their own risk, let customers onto their own network with their own pre-existing equipment.